ajaaibu/ThaanaText/README.md

-Thaana Text Generator for Sketch
+Thaana Text Generator for Sketch3
 ============================

 Generating dummy text for thaana layouts has been such a hassle?
 Thaana Text generator provides you options to generate Titles, Paragraphs and Articles.

 ## Usage

 #####Generating Titles

 To generate titles, go to Plugins->ThaanaText->Titles